How to Upgrade From Fedora 36 to Fedora 37

 There are two ways to upgrade to a newer version of Fedora.
 The graphical way and the command-line way.
 I’ll show you both ways of upgrading Fedora in this tutorial.

-The good thing about Fedora is that it doesn’t take long in notifying you of the availability of a new version.
+The good thing about Fedora is that it doesn’t take long to notify you of the availability of a new version.
 All you have to do is to open the Software Center and look for updates.
 You may see the new version available here.

 If you don’t see any upgrades available here, try hitting the reload button in the top-left corner.

-Keep in mind that it may take a couple of days before the upgrade to the newer version of Fedora is available for everyone.
-Considering upgrades are rolled down gradually to minimize the load on servers.
+Remember that it may take a couple of days before the upgrade to the newer version of Fedora is available for everyone.
+Considering, upgrades are rolled down gradually to minimize the load on servers.

-If you see the upgrade option available, click on Download and follow the procedure.
+If you see the upgrade option available, click Download and follow the procedure.

-Keep in mind that you cannot downgrade to Fedora 36 the same way you upgraded to Fedora 37.
-You’ll have to reinstall it.
+Keep in mind that you cannot downgrade to Fedora 41 the same way you upgraded to Fedora 42.
+You will have to reinstall it.

-If you don’t see the availability of the next release in the software center, you can either restart your system or kill any instance of GNOME Software with this command, if refreshing/reloading doesn’t work:
+If you do not see the availability of the next release in the software center, you can either restart your system or kill any instance of GNOME Software with this command, if refreshing/reloading doesn’t work:

 pkill gnome-software

-The download will take some time depending on your internet speed.
-Once the required files have been downloaded, you’ll be asked whether you want to install them or not.
+The download will take some time, depending on your internet speed.
+Once the required files have been downloaded, you’ll be asked whether you want to install them.

-When you choose to install it, you’ll be asked to restart your system.
-It reminds me of Windows upgrade.
-Upgrading Ubuntu version doesn’t obstruct you from using your desktop, just to remind.
+This reminds me of a Windows upgrade.
+Upgrading Ubuntu version doesn’t obstruct you from using your desktop, to remind.

-Once you restart and login to your existing Kernel (the grub screen), you’ll see that your system is upgrading to a newer version:
+Once your system restart, login to your existing kernel (the grub screen), you’ll see that your system is upgrading to a newer version:

 With the terminal on Fedora, you will have to use the dnf package manager.
 DNF offers a system upgrade plugin for the sole purpose of distribution upgrade, which we will have to utilize.